luanldt/insomnia/CODE_OF_CONDUCT.md

 If you believe someone is violating the code of conduct, we ask that you report it by emailing [support@insomnia.rest](mailto:support@insomnia.rest).
-For more details please see our Reporting Guidelines
+For more details please see our Reporting Guidelines:

 - **Be friendly and patient.**
 - **Be welcoming.** We strive to be a community that welcomes and supports people of all